-Along with Marlon Brando and James Dean, Clift was one of the original method actors in Hollywood; he was one of the first actors to be invited to study in the Actors Studio with Lee Strasberg, Michael Chekhov and Stella Adler.
+Edward Montgomery "Monty" Clift (October 17, 1920 – July 23, 1966) was an American film and stage actor.
+Along with Marlon Brando and James Dean, Clift was one of the original method actors in Hollywood and was one of the first actors to be invited to study in the Actors Studio with Lee Strasberg and Elia Kazan.
 He also executed a rare move by not signing a contract after arriving in Hollywood, only doing so after his first two films were a success – "a power differential that would go on to structure the star-studio relationship for the next 40 years".

 Lists Featuring Montgomery Clift

 Best Actors/Actresses of All-Time Best Actors of the '50s